Ogdane History, Family Crest & Coats of Arms

 The surname Ogdane was first found in West Yorkshire at Ogden, a small hamlet north of Halifax.
 Historically part of Lancashire, this hamlet was where Elias de Akeden, de Aggeden was listed the Assize Rolls of that shire in 1246.
 Almost one hundred years later, Richard de Okeden was listed in the Subsidy Rolls of Lancashire in 1332.

 "This family name, so familiar to South Lancashire, sprang up in the neighbourhood of Crompton and [in the] parish of Rochdale."
 The Hundredorum Rolls of 1273 list John de Okedon in Yorkshire and the Assize Rolls of Lancashire of 1246-1247 list Elias de Akeden.
 Almost one hundred years later, the Lancashire Feet of Fines include Thomas Okeden as holding lands there in 1444.

 Early History of the Ogdane family

-Another 175 words (12 lines of text) are included under the topic Early Ogdane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ogdane research.
+Another 88 words (6 lines of text) are included under the topic Early Ogdane History in all our PDF Extended History products and printed products wherever possible.